nicklutsko/nicklutsko.github.io/_posts/2019-07-25-Why-Cant-We-Predict-Weather-More-Than-Two-Weeks-in-Advance.md

 <img src="http://nicklutsko.github.io/notes/images/Gage_Nostrom_spectra.png" alt="Atmospheric spectra" style="position:absolute; left:230px; width:454px;height:448px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-<p>(Figure 1 from <a href="https://journals.ametsoc.org/doi/pdf/10.1175/1520-0469%282003%29060%3C0824%3ATKAKES%3E2.0.CO%3B2">Tung and Orlando (2003)</a>, note that the meridional wind and potential temperature data have been offset by a constant factor so they can all be plotted on the same figure.)</p>
+<p>(Figure 1 from <a href="https://journals.ametsoc.org/doi/pdf/10.1175/1520-0469%282003%29060%3C0824%3ATKAKES%3E2.0.CO%3B2">Tung and Orlando (2003)</a>, note that the meridional wind and potential temperature data have been offset by a constant factor so they can be plotted on the same figure.)</p>

 <p>It’s thought that in this regime the atmosphere is best represented by surface quasi-geostrophic (SQG) turbulence, which is a kind of intermediate between 2D and 3D turbulence.
 See <a href="http://pordlabs.ucsd.edu/wryoung/theorySeminar/pdf14/HeldPierrehumbert.pdf">here</a> for more.
 The kinetic energy spectrum for SQG has a \(k^{-5/3}\) scaling and so there is a finite predictability barrier.</p>